nsward/k-token/src/spec.md

 ### State transition functions

 TODO: need to either modify the auth contract or verify the call to canCall
+pass\_rough ?
+fail\_rough ?
 ```act
 behaviour stop of DSToken
 interface stop()